Sanctions for Groups

 Suspension of a group’s privileges includes, but is not limited to, suspension of university funding, holding events and/or meetings, accepting new members, participating as a group in university/campus events during the stated period of the suspension, etc. The group may not participate in any of the suspended privileges during the stated period of the suspension.
 Any group that continues to participate in any of the suspended privileges during the period of the suspension will be subject to additional sanctions.

 Interim Suspension of University Recognition or Group Privileges

 This is an immediate, temporary suspension that remains in effect until the Group Conduct Review Process has been completed, unless otherwise stated.
 An interim suspension can be a suspension of university recognition or a suspension of group privileges.
 Interim suspensions are used when the university perceives that because of the alleged violation or other factors, an interim suspension is advisable to help protect an individual or the university community, property or the normal operations of the university, until the Group Conduct Review Process has been completed.
 Any student who continues to participate in or accept members into any group that the university has placed on interim suspension (other than as part of the Group Conduct Review Process) will be subject to the Conduct Review Process.
-For questions regarding interim suspensions, please contact Student Conduct.
+For questions regarding interim suspensions, please contact Community Standards and Conduct.

 A group who receives a sanction of conduct probation and has subsequent policy violations may face more severe sanctions, up to and including university suspension or dismissal from JWU.

 Fines/fees are monetary penalties, which must be paid from the group’s funds by the date specified when the sanction is given.